 Vehicle tracking

-Roads Services makes use of the latest electronic vehicle location systems together with automatic recording of salt spreading.
-This helps to improve the accuracy of records as well as providing collaboration of service delivery in cases where failure to treat is alleged.
+Roads Services makes use of the latest electronic vehicle location systems, together with automatic recording of salt spreading.
+This helps to improve the accuracy of records and provide collaboration of service delivery in cases where failure to treat is alleged.

 Salt management

-Roads Services stores its salt in the salt dome at Grangemouth which is capable of holding 8000 tonnes.
-A minimum stock of 2600 tonnes will be available at the start of the winter period for use solely on the public road network.
+Roads Services stores its salt in the salt dome at Grangemouth, which can hold 8,000 tonnes.
+A minimum stock of 2,600 tonnes will be available at the start of the winter period for use solely on the public road network.

-In periods of extreme or prolonged conditions it may be necessary to obtain supplies from out-with the existing contract and Roads and Grounds Services will use this option as required and in collaboration with the other local service partners.
+In periods of extreme or prolonged conditions it may be necessary to obtain supplies from outwith the existing contract, and Roads Services will use this option as required and in collaboration with the other local service partners.

 Training and development